passsy/git-revision/example/README.md

 # Example

-> See the [documentation](https://pub.dev/documentation/git_revision/latest/) for example project structures.
+> See the [documentation](https://pub.dev/documentation/git_revision/latest/) for how to use this package.